Swiss say working with Egypt, Ukraine to recover stolen assets

 Switzerland was working to return $40 million of the $60 million owed to Tunisia, as a first step.
 "The money of Ben Ali and his entourage could be resolved after 4 years, including the appeal time, which would be a record and shows that these efforts to accelerate things bear fruit," said Zellweger.

-Switzerland and other financial centers have come under growing pressure from the United States and other countries to clamp down on tax cheats via automatic exchanges of information.
+Switzerland and other financial centres have come under growing pressure from the United States and other countries to clamp down on tax cheats via automatic exchanges of information.